harshadarsh2001/Departmentfinal2/README.md

 ### Utilizing Spring Profiles

 Spring profiles are used for managing different environments.
-The application is configured with profiles such as `dev`, `test`, `rabbitmq` and `prod`.
+The application is configured with profiles such as `dev`, `test`, `rabbitmq`, and `prod`.
 Adjust the `application.properties` file accordingly.

 ### RabbitMQ Integration